 #17 of 51 Places to Visit in Maharashtra

 A mention of Ratnagiri brings memories of its famous Alphonso mangoes.
 With the Arabian Sea on one side and Sahyadri mountain ranges on the other, Ratnagiri is blessed with nature’s bounty.
 It is also known as the port town of Maharashtra as it houses many ports, beaches and lighthouses.
 The gushing waterfalls, sandy shores and beautiful mangroves only add to the beauty of the city.
-Ratnagiri also boasts of magnificent forts built during the reign of Chhatrapati Shivaji Maharaj.
+Ratnagiri also boasts of magnificent forts in Maharashtra built during the reign of Chhatrapati Shivaji Maharaj.
 The top tourist places in Ratnagiri are Jaigarh Fort, Jaigarh Lighthouse, Swayambhu Ganapati Temple, Ganapatipule Beach and Thiba Palace.

 18. Mulshi, Maharashtra